mash-up-kr/proof_Backend_Node/README.md

 ## Nestjs on Docker for Development

 `.Dockerfile` is Production Dockerfile allows to build a production Docker image of the NestJS application.
 Amazon ECS uses this Docker image in task definitions to launch containers.
 DO NOT use for development usages, it may have dependencies with AWS services(ex.
 RDS).

-But when you needed to check this out,
+But when you need to check this out,

 1. Make sure all necessary services are available.
 2. Git clone this repo and cd into the directory.